towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

                 vtype: 'numpy.ndarray'
 ```

-Let's go over this pipeline file line-by-line.
+Let's go over this Pipeline file line-by-line.

 **Pipeline name**

-The first line of a Towhee pipeline YAML should be the actual name of the pipeline:
+The first line of a Towhee Pipeline YAML should be the actual name of the Pipeline:

 ```
 name: 'image-embedding-resnet50'
 ```

-If you're Towhee pipeline developer, be sure this pipeline name does not conflict with other repository names under your username - the Towhee hub tool will automatically use this name as the repository name if you choose to upload your pipeline to the Towhee hub.
+If you're Pipeline developer, be sure this Pipeline name does not conflict with other repository names under your username - the Towhee hub tool will automatically use this name as the repository name if you choose to upload your Pipeline to the Towhee hub.

 **Pipeline type**

-All pipelines should be associated with a type (also known as a "category" on the Towhee hub):
+Most Pipelines will associated with an optional `type` (also known as a "category" on the Towhee hub):

 ```
 type: 'image-embedding'
 ```

-In the example above, we have defined the `image-embedding-resnet50` pipeline to be an `image-embedding` pipeline.
-All pipeline types have pre-defined input and output formats; `image-embedding`'s are `str` (image path) and `numpy.ndarray`, respectively.
+In the example above, we have defined the `image-embedding-resnet50` Pipeline to be an `image-embedding` Pipeline.
+All Pipeline types have pre-defined input and output formats; `image-embedding`'s are `str` (image path) and `numpy.ndarray`, respectively.

+While the `type` parameter is optional, we do not recommend leaving it blank, as this will leave the Pipeline's inputs and outputs unconstrained.

 **Operator list**

-Operators are not limited to neural networks; traditional ML models, image processing algorithms, or even simple Python scripts can all be packaged as Towhee operators and provided to users via the Towhee hub.
-In this sense, operators are simply transformations on a set of input data.

-All operators are classes which inherit Towhee's `Operator` class (neural network operators should inherit `NNOperator`).
-Operators within a pipeline can be specified as follows:
+All Operators are classes which inherit Towhee's `Operator` class (neural network Operators should inherit `NNOperator`).
+Operators within a Pipeline can be specified as follows:

 ```
 operators: